 Steve Jobs once said, “Great things in business are never done by one person.
 They’re done by a team of people.”

 When you are just getting started, you may have a limited budget and have to make every dollar count.
 Most likely, you have already heard of Fiverr as an affordable platform for hiring freelancers, but still not sure.

-Here is my collection of 36 useful Fiverr tips for buyers to help you find the ideal freelancer and build long term success on Fiverr.
+Here is my collection of 36 useful Fiverr tips for buyers to help you find the ideal freelancer and build long-term success on Fiverr.

 Disclaimer: Some of the links below are affiliate links, which means that if you choose to register or make a purchase, we may earn a commission.
 This commission comes at no additional cost to you.
 While we do our best to pick the most relevant products and services for our audience, please do not register or purchase the service if it does not benefit you.
 Please review the full affiliate disclaimer.

-Fiverr tips for know the ground rules
+Fiverr tips for knowing the ground rules